PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/files-view.rst

 The context menu lists a couple of common file operations.

 The **New** option opens the `New File dialog <new-file-dialog.html>`_.
-A dialog that allows to create new files related to the IDE tools, and new projects.
+A dialog that allows creating new files related to the IDE tools, and new projects.

 There are options **Rename**, **Move**, **Copy To** and **Delete** work just like in any other file manager.
-But warning, at this moment, these operations cannot be un-done, so take care with them.
+But warning, at this moment, these operations cannot be undone, so take care of them.

 If you run the server with the ``-desktop`` option, then the context menu shows the **Locate File** item.
 It opens the default file manager of your OS at the location of the selected file or folder.

 The context menu can be extended by plugins.
-It is the case of the |SceneEditor|_ plugin, that inserts the **Compile Scenes** option in the menu.
+It is the case of the |SceneEditor|_ plugin, that inserts the **Compile Scenes** option on the menu.
 If you click it, the selected scene files will be compiled.

 The **Upload Files** option opens the `Upload dialog <upload-dialog.html>`_.
 The files will be uploaded to the selected folder (or parent folder if the selected item is a file).